 Nataliya is the Global Marketing Manager at Erickson Coaching International.
 Besides enjoying her strategic marketing role, Nataliya is inspired by many applications of Solution-Focused coaching in propelling human development and personal growth.
 She is an Erickson graduate and is an avid advocate of women and girls’ empowerment, as well as human and animal rights organizations.

 What is one thing that makes you excited about your near future?
 Is achieving and living your own powerful goals one of them?

 Many of us have acquired a habit of associating the celebration of each new year with a brand new beginning, commitment, and realization of plans that we made in the year before.
-For better efficiency and convenience, it is easier for our minds to plan new goals on a blank canvas of an upcoming year's calendar.
+For better efficiency and convenience, it is easier for our minds to plan new goals on a blank canvas of a new year's calendar.
 There is something very comforting and re-assuring in having 365 new days to achieve goals that, for one reason or another, did not happen already.
 Perhaps we did not have enough courage, time, support, or determination to make them happen.
 Whatever the reason, the beginning of a new year brings a renewal of our inner resources, coupled with a determination to succeed.